I offer counselling, psychotherapy and clinical supervision from a quiet, comfortable practice in Brentwood, Essex. I

 You might be considering counselling or psychotherapy because you often feel anxious, depressed or angry without knowing why; or you find yourself repeating behaviours which you know are unhelpful, but don't feel able to change.
-Perhaps a bereavement or a difficult relationship has left you with feelings you don't know how to resolve; or you find yourself in the same kind of relationship time and again.
+Perhaps an experience or a difficult relationship has left you with feelings you don't know how to resolve; or you find yourself in the same kind of relationship time and again.
 Others who seek psychotherapy aren't experiencing specific difficulties, but feel unsatisfied or unable to find fulfilment in their relationships, work or creative endeavours, when outwardly things seem to be going quite well.

 It can be hard to know who to talk to about such things without embarrassment or shame, and to give them the attention they warrant.
 Meeting with a counsellor or psychotherapist offers a confidential space where whatever you're experiencing can be expressed and thought about safely.